 - 3. Debris Basins: The major channels and the storm drains are effective only if they are clear and free to carry storm flows.
 Flood runoff from the hillsides, and particularly from those hillsides recently denuded by fires, slides or developments, is heavily laden with sand, silt and mud.
 The debris basins perform the function of settling out the sand, silt and mud so the clear water can safely flow through the channels and drains.
 Keeping these basins cleared and ready for floods is a major ongoing obligation. - 4.
-Flood Control: The District's dams and retarding basins perform several functions; flood control, debris control, and water conservation.
+Flood Control: The District's dams and basins perform several functions; flood control, debris control, and water conservation.
 They require constant attention to assure the structural stability of the dams and the operational readiness of the mechanical equipment such as valves and gates. - 5.
-Flood Warning System: Flood Control works are not economically justified on the Santa Ynez River.
-In order to give residents along the river time to evacuate themselves, equipment and livestock when flood is pending, the District operates an elaborate flood warning system.
-It includes telemetered rain gages, water level sensors and dam gate position indicators.
-Data from the telemetry is fed into a computer which generates flow forecasts.
-This system requires ongoing maintenance and operation by expert personnel or it will not function when needed.
+Automated Flood Gauge Network: Flood Control works are not economically justified on the Santa Ynez River.
+In order to give residents along the river time to evacuate themselves, equipment, and livestock when flood is pending, the District operates a comprehensive flood gauge network.
+The publicly accessible web-based system includes telemetered rain, stream, and reservoir level sensor data, which is capable of issuing automated threshold warnings via email and text.
+Data from the telemetry can also be fed into a computer modeling software system to generate flow forecasts within the Santa Ynez River.
+This real-time data is also simultaneously sent to the National Weather Service (NWS), where relevant flood watch and flood warning advisory notices may be issued.
+The County Office of Emergency Management (OEM) also uses the automated gauge network in coordination with the NWS and public safety agencies.
+The automated flood gauge network system requires ongoing maintenance and operation by experienced personnel for effective operation.